Search

 • If you vomit or have diarrhea, wash your hands and clean the washroom.
 Do not handle food if you are ill.

-• Practice safe sex (some sexually transmitted infections are antibiotic resistant).
+• Practice safe sex (some sexually transmitted infections are antibiotic-resistant).

 • If you use well water, test it regularly.

 If you are admitted to a hospital or are under the care of a healthcare professional, talk to your healthcare professional.
 Tell them if you notice a skin infection (especially at a surgical site) or if you have diarrhea.
 Ask that everyone clean their hands before touching you.
-Ask for tests to make sure the right antibiotic is being prescribed.

 How can antibiotics be used responsibly?